ROCK BOTTOM MOVEMENT

 After a series of eclectic short pieces that toured theatres and galleries in Ottawa and Toronto, the company created their first evening-length work, Meet the Andersons.
 A humorous fairy-tale pastiche referencing the films of Wes Anderson, the piece was the first to combine the company’s twin pursuits: storytelling through physical means and evocative dancing as direct audience address.

 In 2016, Rock Bottom presented MANICPIXIEDREAMGIRLS, the company’s first work to have an extended life.
 The work premiered in short-form at Dance Ontario DanceWeekend and went on to be workshopped at the Center for Performance Research in Brooklyn, NY and self-produced in full at Pia Bouman’s studio theatre.
 Eventually, the work was presented at Next Stage Festival in January 2017.
 Having found their niche in genre-blending and radical absurdism, the company went on to develop within this realm sharing Dolphin as the Dance Ontario Creative Commission and later at SummerWorks Performance Festival.
 Their engagement at the festival earned Dolphin nominations for Direction and Production.
 Leaning into their theatrical tendencies in 2017, their quasi-autobiographical play, String Quartet No.14 in G Major was the company’s first work to use a written script and feature an equal blend of performers from dance and acting backgrounds.
 This work was co-produced with DanceWorks CoWorks at The Citadel in December 2017.
-In the summer of 2018 the company worked in residency at X University to develop fantasylover, an absurd feminist dance theatre work, tracing four distinct characters in their quest for utopia.
+In the summer of 2018 the company worked in residency at TMU to develop fantasylover, an absurd feminist dance theatre work, tracing four distinct characters in their quest for utopia.
 This was Rock Bottom's first time working with a composer/sound designer to blend new and repurposed music.
 The company presented this work at SummerWorks Performance Festival in August 2018, where Alyssa won the Canadian Stage Award for Direction.

 Shortly after wrapping up at SummerWorks in 2018, the company travelled together to the Banff Centre for Arts and Creativity where they incubated themselves in a studio in the mountains for two weeks to begin creation on a brand new work.
 Letting go of the need to repurpose popular culture as means to generate content, the collaborators created a new world from within their shared bond as close friends and likeminded feminists.
 Here, they began creation on hollow mountain, a sci-fi-unplugged-folk-musical explored with contemporary dance.
 The development of hollow mountain continued through 2019, supported by residencies at The National Ballet of Canada's CreativAction Programme; Canadian Stage, where Alyssa was also Emerging Director in Residence at CanStage for the 2018/19 season; and Toronto Dance Theatre. hollow mountain was presented independently at Toronto's Collective Space in November 2019, followed by a tour to Montreal for the Wildside Theatre Festival in January 2020, and went on to win two 2020 Dora Mavor Moore Awards: Outstanding Production and Outstanding Performance by an Ensemble in the Dance Division.